openstax/napkin-notes/jp/beta-setup-demo.md

 2. Jimbo is already an admin on Accounts (the first user of Accounts is automatically an admin in development -- in production we could do a command line call to make him an admin).
 3. Go to Accounts, click "Dev console" -- in production this is only available to admins and is called the "Admin console".
 4. Click on "Users" tab and search for kjd
+  * Bug?: Names from Tutor import not showing up here
 5. Here's where Kim's account can be edited by an admin.
 Click "Edit"
 6. Note that Kim's kjd@example.com address is already verified -- this is because we clicked on her invite email link.
 7. On this screen we can manually verify a user's email address (happens occasionally that users can't find email confirmation emails, whether they are in spam or whatever), or add a new email address and verify it.